smpsolutions/programming-tasks/01-rest/README.md

 ## 2. Unit testing with JEST

-The skeleton already includes a test for the initial root and api endpoints.
+The boilerplate already includes a test for the initial root and api endpoints.
 Add the necessary code to test all the endpoints your express server is serving.
 And try to achieve a reasonable high code coverage (>90%).

 Run the tests using